sharmasarthak26/cmsplugin-sections/README.md

 	If is entirely optional to create your own pluginmodel if you don't need to add configuration options.
-You *could* just use the provided one, but, if you ever change your mind, it will be rather complicated to migrate any existing Section plugins to your new model.
+You *could* just use the provided one, but, if you ever change a decision or an opinion, it will be rather complicated to migrate any existing Section plugins to your new model.
 If instead you create an intermediate base class like the one shown above, even if its body is
 	simply: `pass`, you will thank yourself in the future when you decide to